Vangelis: 2001–2021: Music projects with NASA and ESA

 In 2001, Vangelis performed live, and subsequently released, the choral symphony Mythodea, which was used by NASA as the theme for the Mars Odyssey mission.
 This is a predominantly orchestral rather than electronic piece that was originally written in 1993.
 In 2004, Vangelis released the score for Oliver Stone's Alexander, continuing his involvement with projects related to Greece.

 Vangelis released two albums in 2007; the first was a 3-CD set for the 25th anniversary of Blade Runner, titled Blade Runner Trilogy and second was the soundtrack for the Greek movie, El Greco directed by Yannis Smaragdis, titled El Greco Original Motion Picture Soundtrack.

 On 11 December 2011, Vangelis was invited by Katara Cultural Village in Qatar to conceive, design, direct, and compose music for the opening of its outdoor amphitheater.
 The event was witnessed by a number of world leaders and dignitaries participating in the 4th Forum of the United Nations Alliance of Civilizations held in the city of Doha.
 British actor Jeremy Irons performed in the role of master of ceremonies, and the event featured a light show by German artist Gert Hof.
 It was filmed for a future video release by Oscar-winning British filmmaker Hugh Hudson.

 In 2012, Vangelis re-tooled and added new pieces to his iconic Chariots of Fire soundtrack, for use in the same-titled stage adaptation.
 He composed the soundtrack of the environmental documentary film Trashed (2012) directed by Candida Brady and starring Jeremy Irons.
-A documentary film directed by Tony Palmer calledVangelis and the Journey to Ithaka originally filmed in 2008 was finally released in its original cut in 2025.
+A documentary film directed by Tony Palmer called Vangelis and the Journey to Ithaka originally filmed in 2008 was finally released in its original cut in 2025.
 It was supplemented by 9 hours of Vangelis being interviewed by Palmer.
 He also scored the music for the film Twilight of Shadows (2014) directed by Mohammed Lakhdar-Hamina.